 We have a "well-blended" family of four girls, and I am amazed daily by the power of redemption.
 God is the master of making the broken whole.

 I was a teacher for 17 years.
-I left teaching to become an esthetician and now own a day spa with a staff of 10 beautiful professionals.
+I left teaching to become an esthetician and owned and operated a day spa for 9 years.
 Along the way, I began to work on a Master's in Theology and completed my last semester of seminary in 2016.
-I also volunteer at our state psychiatric hospital as a chaplain once a week.
+I have also volunteered at our state psychiatric hospital as a chaplain, speak at women events, and write articles for the Grace and Grit Project.

 My heart. . .loves Jesus, loves people, hungers for truth, desires to help others, and deeply yearns to live a life that matters!